-Regardless of how the economy is performing, sales jobs are always in demand because they drives business.
+Regardless of how the economy is performing, sales jobs are always in demand because they drive business.
 So even if there is a recession, companies need to sell their products and for that they need people.
-Also, since turnover rate of sales jobs is typically higher, there is always demand for sales people.
+Also, since the turnover rate of sales jobs is typically higher, there is always a demand for salespeople.
 Plus, once you develop sales skills, you can easily switch industries.

 Working hours may be long.
-However, they do come with a lot benefits.
-Apart from high salaries and fat commissions that sales people get, they are also entitled to other compensations such as a company car, cell phone and fuel compensation.
+However, they do come with a lot of benefits.
+Apart from high salaries and fat commissions that salespeople get, they are also entitled to other compensations such as a company car, cell phone and fuel compensation.

 Even though the rewards are high, there is a lot of uncertainty involved in the job because your pay is not fixed.
 Your earnings are largely dependent on the commissions you get, which in turn are dependent on the sales you make.

 So, in the case when the economy is slow or your company is not performing well, you might not be able to achieve your target.
 However, you can counter this factor by saving up when you are performing well.